SPVVieira/apiPDF/README.md

 # apiPDF
-NodeJS API to create PDF by a page using puppeteer
+A simple NodeJS API to create PDF by a page using puppeteer

 Install dependencies using "npm install";
 To use method POST you need to create a json with this format: